Additional repositories

 cd observium

-mysql -u observium -p observium < database-schema.sql<pass>
+mysql -u observium -p observium < database-schema.sql

 # Update config.php to include DB connection info